How does the stock market work?

 Your chances of making a profit on your investment are a lot better if you stick with it for a longer period of time.
 As such, the chances of not losing all your money are also better.

 If you're confident that the company you've invested in has a good long-term future, it doesn't matter if it rises or falls in the short term.
-As long as the value of your stock increases in value over several months or years, you'll be golden.
+As long as the value of your stock increases over several months or years, you'll be golden.

 This sentiment is one supported by Warren Buffett, who once said: